Proud, arrogant and the ruler of Latveria; Doom is an intelligent schemer and chief competitor with the Red Skull in the

-- Canon Immigrant: A rather unusual version in that this version seems to be based more off his version depicted in Iron Man 2 rather than the Magnificent Bastard he was in the comics.
+- Canon Immigrant: A rather unusual version in that this version seems to be based more off his MCU counterpart rather than his comics counterpart.

 - Corrupt Corporate Executive: He runs a competitor to Stark Industries to which Tony describes him as an obnoxious loser wannabe.

 - Drill Tank: Uses a big one in his mining operation in the Savage Land.